Gerald Recktenwald's MATLAB Page

 ME 352, Engineering Numerical Methods

-For the past several years I have taught our junior level numerical methods course, ME 352.
+I used to teach our junior level numerical methods course, ME 352.
 MATLAB is used as the computing and programming environment for that class.